actualbudget/actual/packages/desktop-client/README.md

 HTTPS=true yarn start
 ```

-Next, navigate to the root of your project folder, run the standartised docker container, and launch the visual regression tests from within it.
+Next, navigate to the root of your project folder, run the standartised docker container, and launch the visual regression tests from within the desktop-client package.

 ```sh
 # Run docker container